Remixed Toung Twister

 processPoemIntoWords();

-Calls the function that converts the loaded poem into an array of individual words.
+Calls the helper function that breaks the loaded poem into individual words and stores them in the words array.

 remixPoem();

-Calls the function that shuffles the words and creates the first remixed poem to display.
+Calls the function that shuffles the words and creates the first remixed poem, then redraws the canvas to display it.

 processPoemIntoWords()